precice/micro-manager/docs/configuration.md

 ## Domain decomposition

 The Micro Manager can be run in parallel.
 For a parallel run, set the desired partitions in each axis by setting the `decomposition` parameter.
-For example, if the domain is 3D and the decomposition needs to be two partitions in x, one partition in y, and sixteen partitions in forz, the setting is
+For example, if the domain is 3D and the decomposition needs to be two partitions in x, one partition in y, and sixteen partitions in for z, the setting is

 ```json
 "simulation_params": {